Review of The Common Place of Law: Stories From Everyday Life by Patricia Ewick & Susan S. Silbey (1998).

 26 Law & Soc.
 Inquiry 145-167 (2001) (reviewing Patricia Ewick & Susan S. Silbey, The Common Place of Law: Stories From Everyday Life (1998))

 Scholarly Commons Citation

 Mezey, Naomi, "Out of the Ordinary: Law, Power, Culture, and the Commonplace" (2001).
 Georgetown Law Faculty Publications and Other Works.
-Paper 898.
+898.